New Jersey Lawyer: Restoration of License

 Relief from DMV, In-Court or Administrative Suspension

-The most frequent inquire received by the lawyers at the Law Offices of John F. Marshall involves New Jersey drivers license restoration, more particularly, how can someone restore a suspended New Jersey driver's license.
-In the majority of these situations, our traffic attorneys are speaking to an individual who no longer resides in NJ, for example, Florida, California, or Texas, and a NJ driver's license suspension has caught up to them in their home state.
-The out of state resident needs our help in clearing up the suspension in New Jersey because now, through reciprocity, they are being denied or prevented from getting a license, their license is being suspended, or renewal of their license is being refused in their home state.
+The most frequent inquiry received by the lawyers at the Law Offices of Jonathan F. Marshall involves New Jersey drivers license restoration, more particularly, how to restore a suspended New Jersey driver’s license.
+In the majority of these situations, our traffic attorneys are speaking to an individual who no longer resides in NJ but their NJ driver’s license suspension has caught up to them in their home state.
+The out-of-state resident needs our help in clearing up the suspension in New Jersey because now, through reciprocity, they are being denied or prevented from getting a license, their license is being suspended, or renewal of their license is being refused in their home state.
 We also receive calls from individuals who are residents of New Jersey, had a license suspension for any number of reasons, and are seeking to clear up the suspension(s) and restore their license.
-Restoring a New Jersey drivers license can be a complicated endeavor and every lawyer at our office is experienced in dealing with the Division of Motor Vehicles, Municipal Courts, and other agencies and entities who can effect an individual's ability to maintain a valid motor vehicle license.
+Restoring a New Jersey drivers license can be a complicated endeavor and every lawyer at our office is experienced in dealing with the Division of Motor Vehicles, municipal courts, and other agencies and entities who can effect an individual’s ability to maintain a valid motor vehicle license.
 A knowledgeable attorney is available to speak to you immediately and initial consultations with the members of our law firm are always without charge.
 Please do not hesitate to contact our office so that your NJ driving privileges may be restored.
 The following information is intended to provide assistance in understanding the law and procedures to vacate NJ drivers license suspensions and restore a license.

 We handle these cases statewide including Union County, Somerset County, Monmouth County, Ocean County, Middlesex County, Essex County, Atlantic County, Burlington County, Camden County, Hudson County, Morris County and Bergen County.